 type KioskForge Kiosk).

-If there are one or more errors in the kiosk file, KioskForge will report them, wait for you to hit enter, and then exit.
+If there are errors in the kiosk file, KioskForge will report them, wait for you to hit enter, and then exit.

 The procedure is as follows: